 Brief Bio of J.J.
 (Jay) Carney:

-I am Professor of Theology and African Studies and Director of the Christian Spirituality Program at Creighton University, Omaha, Nebraska, USA, where I have taught since 2011.
+I am Professor of Theology and African Studies and serve as the Amelia B. and Emil Gr.
+Graff Chair in Catholic Theological Studies at Creighton University, Omaha, Nebraska, USA, where I have taught since 2011.
 My scholarship lies at the intersection of history and theology with a particular focus on the Catholic experience in eastern and central Africa.
-I am especially interested in questions concerning modern church history, political theology, the theology of reconciliation, public religious leadership, church and state, ecclesiology, Ignatian spirituality, and sport and theology.
-Most recently, I conducted a research project on base ecclesial communities in the Democratic Republic of the Congo.
+I am especially interested in questions concerning modern church history, political theology, the theology of reconciliation, public religious leadership, church and state, ecclesiology, Ignatian spirituality and Jesuit history, and sport and theology.
+After completing a recent research study of base ecclesial communities in the Democratic Republic of the Congo, I am currrently working on two new research projects on the African Jesuit tradition and small Christian communities in Kenya.
 At Creighton, I teach courses including the Christian Tradition Global Visions, Church History, Sport and Spirituality, African Christianity, the Spirituality of Reconcliiation, and Christianity and the Rwandan Genocide.
-During the 2018-19 academic year, I served as a U.S. Fulbright Scholar and Visiting Professor at Uganda Martyrs University in Nkosi, Uganda, and I have also taken Creighton students to Rwanda and Tanzania.
+I have served as a U.S. Fulbright Scholar and Visiting Professor at Uganda Martyrs University in Nkosi, Uganda, and I have also taken Creighton students to Rwanda and Tanzania.
 I hold a B.A. in History and Political Science from the University of Arkansas (Fayetteville), a Masters of Divinity from Duke University, and a PhD in Church History from the Catholic University of America (Washington, DC).
 My wife Becky and I have 4 children: R.J.
-(18), Annabelle (16), Samuel (14), and Adelaide (10).
+(20), Annabelle (18), Samuel (16), and Adelaide (12).

 For God and my Country: Catholic Leadership in Modern Uganda (Wipf and Stock/Cascade's Studies in World Catholicism Series, 2020).
 Drawing on years of oral research, this book profiles seven Catholic leaders in postcolonial Uganda through the lens of Catholic Social Teaching, focusing on how their Catholic faith and theology shaped their contributions to Ugandan public life.
 It advances scholarship on Uganda's largest church, yet is pitched at college classroom audiences in the fields of social ethics, theology, church history, leadership studies, and African studies.